apache/doris/docs/en/docs/data-operate/import/import-way/mysql-load-manual.md

 mysql --local-infile  -h 127.0.0.1 -P 9030 -u root -D testdb
 ```

-Notice that if you want to use mysql load you must connection doris server with `--local-infile` in client command.
+Notice that if you wants to use mysql load, you must connect doris server with `--local-infile` in client command.
 If you're use jdbc to connect doris, you must add property named `allowLoadLocalInfile=true` in jdbc url.